urbanjost/M_matrix/README.md

 My primary interest is in making it into a tool for interacting with Fortran programs.

-lala(1) is not intrinsically hierarchial nor does it directly support compound types
+lala(1) is not intrinsically hierarchical nor does it directly support
- -->
 ## Simple Configuration File Example

 Given a simple configuration file similar to a NAMELIST, YAML, JSON,